ygalanak/CHArchiveMerge/README.md

-# README
+# Companies House Archive Merge

-Here I will try to merge all registers from Companies House based on those available in the [archive](https://webarchive.nationalarchives.gov.uk/*/http://download.companieshouse.gov.uk/en_output.html).
+Here I will merge all registers from Companies House based on the data available in the [archive](https://webarchive.nationalarchives.gov.uk/*/http://download.companieshouse.gov.uk/en_output.html).

+## Necessity of this project
+Why do we need it?
+At the moment, each month CH releases a register of **live** firms.
+The output of this repository will include both **live** and **dissolved** firms.
+By this way, one can know a more precise number of daily registrations.

+### Data imperfection
+Further back there are many gaps, i.e. CH did not release every month the register or not all registers have been saved in the archive.
+Next section shows which registers have broken links, and hence could not be included.

+## Broken links
-# Which instances **cannot** be retrieved?
+Which instances **cannot** be retrieved?
 - March 2015
 - October 2015
 - October 2016